leedium/occ-react-component/README.md

 ```

 ### Configuration
+1. Naturally update occ widget configuration in `/file`

+2. Update `webpack.config`

+`OCC_GLOBAL_FILE_NAME`:  filename of your [occ-shared-resource-bundle](https://github.com/leedium/occ-shared-resource-bundle "occ-shared-resource-bundle") . ex: `react.vendor.min.js`
+`COMPONENT_NAME`: name of installed OCC component as defined by file/widget/`{componentName}`
+`MAIN_CHUNK_BUNDLE_ID`: Id for the entry bundle.
+In most cases you will only have one, but depending on how you configure your chunking, this ID is used to prvent uglification/minification as OCC will perform this.
+`PUBLIC_PATH`: DO NOT CHANGE .
+`externals`:  Mappings to OCC specific require.js dependencies.  ie: (knockout.js, jquery, etc etc...)

-In your `/webpack.config.js` update the `dllManifest` manifest variable with the path
+In your `/webpack.config.js` update the `dllManifest` variable with the path to where you copied the files. <b>Update only the prefix.</b>
-to the manifest file, and the name of the global vendor bundle you just uploaded.
-You will need the  `dev` and `prod` versions . as the file names are postfixed accordingly when built.
-These files are generated with the [occ-shared-resource-bundle](https://github.com/leedium/occ-shared-resource-bundle "occ-shared-resource-bundle").
-See [instructions](https://github.com/leedium/occ-shared-resource-bundle "occ-shared-resource-bundle") on how to set up.
 ```$xslt
   const dllManifest = require(`./vendorManifest/vendor-${
     isProd ? "prod" : "dev"
   }.json`);

-  new webpack.DllReferencePlugin({
-        context: __dirname,
-        manifest: dllManifest,
-        name: "/file/globals/{OCC_GLOBAL_FILE_NAME}",
-        sourceType: "amd"
-  }),
 ```
+You will need the `dev` and `prod` versions as the filenames are postfixed accordingly when built.
+These manifest files are generated with [occ-shared-resource-bundle](https://github.com/leedium/occ-shared-resource-bundle "occ-shared-resource-bundle").
+See [instructions](https://github.com/leedium/occ-shared-resource-bundle "occ-shared-resource-bundle") on how to set this up.

 ### Instructions
 `app/js/index.jsx` is your entry application file.
-Use this as your staring point to modify the widget model, and all your defined dependencies.
+Use this as your starting point to modify the widget model, and all your defined occ dependencies.
 \* `ReactDOM.render()` is called on the onRender() method of the widget, which is data-bound in the occ widget template.

-`/app/js/app/App.jsx` is your Working Raect application file.
+`/app/js/app/App.jsx` is your working Raect application file.
 Go Nuts from here!

 ### Initial Upload
 The native OCC widget and combined bundles are located in `file/`.
-Create your zip extension from `file/` to upload to the OCC Admin.
+Create your .zip extension from `file/` to upload to the OCC Admin.

 ## Development and Workflow
-After you install and create an instance in OCC, follow these instructions to utilize Hot Module Reload via proxy.
+After you install and create a widget instance in OCC, you will need follow these instructions to utilize Hot Module Reloading via proxy.

 ### 1. Proxy configuration

 I personally use Charles, but you should be able to use any web proxy that supports mapping files
 both locally and remotely.
-The webpack dev server is configured to run https on localhost:9000 so you will need to configure
+The webpack dev server is configured to run on `https://localhost:9000` so you will need to configure your proxy mappings.
-your mappings as follows.
 The file specific mapping with cover the minified file name and point it to the non minified file name "".
-If your OCC mode has debug compression off then the 2nd mapping will pick up the file naturally.
+\* If your OCC mode has debug compression off then the 2nd mapping will pick up the file naturally.

 The `*` wildcards will capture all requests to the widget js folder.
 You can change this to be more specific.